Shampoo ingredients are too harsh for hair

 - Stearyl dimethicone

 Gosh, this is a lot of work.
 And we could really get into an entire discussion about how profitable this ridiculous cycle is for the cosmetics industry, but we’ll save that for another day.
+The point is shampoo may be the cause of the reasons we struggle with our hair, and we need a gentler hair washing method.

 Even sulfate-free shampoos can be too harsh for hair